-Subject: Effective Date: Revised Date:

-Written Directive System September 6, 2018 February 24,
+Subject: Written Directive System Effective Date: September 6, 2018 Revised Date: February 24, 2023

-2023

 Title: Pages: Distribution:

 Field Training Program 3 All Members

-Cross Reference: Chief of Police App Chief of Police Approval
+Cross Reference: Chief of Police Approval

-CALEA Reference Chapter 33 Todd Pinion Todd Pinion
+CALEA Reference Chapter 33 Todd Pinion

 The Field Training Officer's Program (FTO) provides post-academy, on-the-job training evaluation of probationary police officers.
 The program is designed to present the probationary officer with an environment and the necessary assistance to facilitate the use of academic training of the police academy to the practical needs of the patrol officer.